douglas444/birch/README.md

 ```
 gcc -ggdb3 *.c -o main -lm
 ```
-To run the test execute the following command line from the root of the project:
+To run the valgrind over birch with the [covtype.csv](https://github.com/douglas444/arm-stream-framework/blob/main/arm-stream-exp/src/main/resources/covtype.csv) dataset execute the following command line from the root of the project (edit the dataset file path as needed):
 ```
-valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose ./main 100 0.8 1 IRIS.csv , 1
+valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose ./main 100 0.8 1 covtype.csv , 1
 ```